Conti Inc.: Understanding the Internal Discussions of a large Ransomware-as-a-Service Operator with Machine Learning: Results

 Five actors were interpreted as managers with various specializations (see Table~\ref{tab:existing_analysis}) in previous analyses.
 In our analysis, the dominant topic of these actors was Internal Tasking and Management.
 This result is also consistent as it shows how managers, regardless of their specialization, are involved in internal and management tasks.

-On the other hand, three actors (Actor 85/Actor 132 and Actor 11) were interpreted as managers of technical teams in previous external analyses while, in our analysis, Malware is their dominant topic.
+On the other hand, three actors (Actor 85/Actor 132, and Actor 11) were interpreted as managers of technical teams in previous external analyses while, in our analysis, Malware is their dominant topic.
 These managers may thus have been more the type of technical/hands-on type of managers.
-Note that Actor 132 and Actor 85 are a pair in this table because they were refered as being the same actor with two different pseudonyms ~\cite{etal_leaks_2022}.
+Note that Actor 132 and Actor 85 are a pair in this table because they were referred to as being the same actor with two different pseudonyms ~\cite{etal_leaks_2022}.

 Finally, two actors (Actor 23 and Actor 36) had as a dominant topic Customer-Service/Problem Solving.
-One was interpreted as a technical manager responsible of coders in other blogs.
+One was interpreted as a technical manager responsible for coders in other blogs.
 The other was interpreted as a manager/Chief operating officer.
-These two roles align with having a high prevalence of the Customer Service/Problem Solving topic.
+These two roles align with having a high prevalence of Customer Service/Problem-Solving topics.

+While our results align with those from external sources, there are also some discrepancies.
+For instance, as shown in Table~\ref{tab:existing_analysis}, a Conti Chief Operation Officer's (COO) focus appears to be primarily on customer service and problem-solving (Actor 36).
+However, this COO was also classified as a ``manager" by another source, showing discrepancies in role assignments from external sources.
+This is because assigning roles to individuals based on their conversations might not be perfectly accurate: what discussion topic an individual engages in depends on the individual's role but also on the individual's interests, skills, and the context in which the discussion takes place.
+The algorithm, on the other hand, produced a summary of the topics (most frequently co-occurring words) of actors' discussions, regardless of their roles.
+Further research could combine both methods to provide a more comprehensive link between roles and discussion topics.